vvvvalvalval/val-on-programming/resources/templates/md/posts/2016-01-03-architecture-datomic-branching-reality.md

 ## Parting thoughts

 I am constantly amazed to see how immutability, although it encourages functional programming, also makes dealing with side-effects and mutable places better.
-This is a lesson we have learned in the small with Clojure's STM, and now we're learning it in the large with Datomic.
+This is a lesson we have learned in the small with Clojure's references, and now we're learning it in the large with Datomic.

 At [BandSquare](https://www.bandsquare.com) we have applied the above ideas to our whole backend system, to great benefits so far.
 We will continue to explore the possibilities and limitations of forkable universes, and we welcome your feedback.